JohnM2809/P.U.L.S.E/README.md

 ## Data Storage

-For data storage, I used a json file record.
+For data storage, I used a JSON file.
 It proved to be more efficient, as everything is stored locally, without the need of the internet.
----

 ## Technology